 The Sandlot.
 This hilarious look at a pack of boys addicted to baseball is like a roadmap to the mid-90s kid zeitgeist.
 My sister and I still quote lines from this movie to each other 27 years after its release.
 Click here to watch.
-11 "Mary Poppins"
+13 "Mary Poppins Returns"

 Not only is 1998's

 The Parent Trap, starring a young Lindsay Lohan, super cute.
-It has a killer soundtrack to boot .
+It has a great soundtrack to boot .
 And if your kids are super into, consider revisiting Hayley Mills 1961 original.
 Click here to watch.
-14 "Bedknobs and Broomsticks"
+17 "Freaky Friday"

 Another young Lindsay Lohan classic, in this Disney film Lohan and her mother Jamie Lee Curtis (who don't get along) wake up to find they've switched bodies.
 Will walking around each other's shoes open their minds about each other?
-Let your kids be the judge.
+Let your kids decide.

 Thanks to my drama teacher mother, I grew up on a steady diet of musical comedies.
 Naturally

 Annie was one of them.
-Based on the hit broadway musical, the 1982 film follows the plucky orphan Annie as she navigates the evil Ms. Hannigan's orphanage before being adopted by Daddy Warbucks.
+Based on the hit broadway musical, the 1982 film follows the plucky orphan Annie as she navigates Ms. Hannigan's orphanage before being adopted by Daddy Warbucks.
 Fair warning, viewing Annie can induce loud, large family sing-a-longs.
 Click here to watch.
-18 "E.T."
+19 "E.T."